National Kindergarten Association

 The National Kindergarten Association (NKA) was a philanthropic organization, based in the United States, which promoted universal acceptance of the public-school kindergarten.
 It existed between 1909 and 1976, and its headquarters was in New York City.
-According to the New York Times, the association was founded to "promote the establishment of kindergartens throughout the United States for the purpose of promoting the physical, moral and intellectual development" of the children in attendance.
+The association was founded to "promote the establishment of kindergartens throughout the United States for the purpose of promoting the physical, moral and intellectual development" of the children in attendance.

 History

 Founded by Bessie Locke in 1909, initially as the National Association for the Promotion of Kindergarten Education, the NKA functioned on the local, state and national levels.
 The company was initially based in New York City's brand-new Metropolitan Life Insurance Company Tower, located at 1 Madison Avenue in Manhattan, but later moved one mile north to 8 West 40th Street, on the southern side of Bryant Park.

 The association once received a $250,000 donation from oil executive John Dustin Archbold.
 Archbold's wife, Annie Eliza Mills, was elected to the association's board of directors in 1911.
+In 1912, National Kindergarten and Elementary College (now National Louis University) became affiliated with the NKA.
+From 1913 to 1919, the NKA worked with the United States Bureau of Education to promote kindergarten.
+In an attempt to raise awareness in areas where no kindergartens existed, the NKA published education materials and distributed them nationwide between 1917 and 1954.

+In 1920, Talks to Mothers: Reading Aloud to the Child was published, a collaboration between Lucy Wheelock, NKA and the Bureau of Education.
 By late 1927, the association reported that 206 kindergartens had opened across the United States over the course of the year, bringing the total up to 942.
 Those kindergartens had 356,000 children in their care.
 There were, however, still four million children without access to a kindergarten.
+In the 1930s and 1940s, the NKA lobbied in Washington, D.C., for a permanent form of federal aid for kindergartens.